 Generous giving is beginning to transform Jefferson Healthcare from a good system into an extraordinary one.
 As a small, rural hospital, Jefferson Healthcare has limited funds for capital expenses.
 But with your support, we are beginning to make strides in getting the latest medical technology.
 Our goal is to raise money each year to increase access to the best in preventative, medical care at Jefferson Healthcare.
-This year's campaign is for a nuclear camera that has advanced diagnostic and early detection of heart disease in adults and youth.
+Last year's campaign was for a nuclear camera.

 At the end of 2016, we say good bye to our founding Director Kate Burke and Foundation Board members Dr. Todd Carlson, Renate Wheeler, and Jill Buhler.
 They were instrumental in getting the Foundation up and running.
 We know they will be supporting us in the future!
 Thank you for your tremendous work!